Sunday, February 25, 2024

 Social game-playing, posturing, and pointless competition, ego inflation and mental dismemberment were all for sale there.
 In a basement.

-The display of which I write is a smallish circle.
+A tiny circle.
 And very "revolutionary".
 Not politically so.
 I didn't see many at these readings who had much knowledge of anything remotely political other than the typical anti-rightist reactionaryism.
 Revolutionary?
 More like, um, groovy.
 Or the groove of rebelliousness.
 These rebel exhibitionists march on to this day, spreading bad poetry here and yon as if the world needs more inarticulate posturing, adolescent shock value, resonantly odorous cliche value, and more of the sort of thing one'd hear in a junior high school pageant for Goths mad at their moms.
 Paint it black.

 Is illiteracy cutting edge now?
 Who needs literacy anyway?
 Everyone's a poet, and dammit if it isn't all good.